nbaktir/Purchase-Amount-Prediction/README.md

 # Purchase-Amount-Prediction
-Build regression model that can best describe the purchase interaction between users and products.
+Built a regression model that predicts the purchase interaction between users and products.
+Files were in json format and converted them to data frame, then merged.
+Implemented XGBoost model for prediction.